OrenGrinker/TodaysFootballMatchesEmailer/README.md

 # Today's Football Matches Emailer

 This project fetches today's football matches from the Live Score API and sends the details via email using SendGrid.
-It has been updated to run as an AWS Lambda function, allowing for serverless execution and scheduling.
+It is designed to run as an AWS Lambda function, enabling serverless execution and scheduling.

 ## Features